psrenergy-docs/ncp-release-notes/docs/home.md

 * Included the definition of generic linear (integral) constraints.
 * Included the definition of generic decision variables.
 * Added the possibility to select shutdown decision variables of thermal power plants in the generic constraints.
+* Added the possibility to select curtailment of renewable power plants in the generic constraints.

 ### AC OPF